jan-fab/ml_for_asset_managers/README.md

 * Portfolio Construction – Applying ML techniques to portfolio optimization.

-All code and analysis are authored by me.
+All code and analysis are written by me.

+License: Creative Commons Attribution 4.0 (CC BY 4.0)